ReCoded-Org/curriculum-backend-readings/module8-typescript/r2.1-backend-frameworks-typescript/README.md

 19. Supports closure table pattern.
 20. Schema declaration in models or separate configuration files.
 21. Connection configuration in json / xml / yml / env formats.
-22. Produced code is performant, flexible, clean and maintainable.
+22. Produced code is performant, flexible, clean, and maintainable.
 23. Follows all possible best practices.

 With TypeORM your models look like this: